Algorithmic aspects of Newman polynomials and their divisors: The case of polynomials with small Mahler measure

 \section{The case of polynomials with small Mahler measure}

 As announced, in this first approach we will focus on polynomials in $\mathbb{Z}[x]$ whose Mahler measure is strictly less than $1.3$.
-For obvious reasons, all the polynomials in List \cite{SmallMahlerList} are monic and irreducible.
-The fact that they are reciprocal follows from a seminal result of C. J. Smyth proved in \cite{Smyth1971}.
-We have developed and implemented an algorithm designed to take as input each polynomial from List \cite{SmallMahlerList} and search (up to degree $1000$), for a Newman polynomial that has this input polynomial as one of its factors.
+All polynomials in \emph{Known180} are monic and irreducible.
+Moreover, they are reciprocal by a classical result of C. J. Smyth proved in \cite{Smyth1971}.
+We have developed and implemented an algorithm designed to take as input each polynomial from \emph{Known180} and search (up to degree $1000$), for a Newman polynomial that has this input polynomial as one of its factors.
 In the next subsection, we will precisely explain how this algorithm works.